 How often have you said yes to something, or someone, and then immediately felt regret?
 Or has the feeling developed into resentment over time?
 Pay attention to your feelings because they are a signal that something is not right.
 You might be a people-pleaser.

 When you’re afraid to disappoint people and you take on personal and professional responsibilities that you really don’t want to own, you are not taking care of yourself.
 When you put yourself last and don’t set boundaries, you risk burning out.
-If you find yourself in crisis mode, where your body is forcing you to slow down due to illness, or migraines, like me, it’s time to start saying no. Ideally, you will learn how to set boundaries before you go into crisis mode.
+If you find yourself in crisis mode, where your body is forcing you to slow down due to illness, it’s time to start saying no. Ideally, you will learn how to set boundaries before you go into crisis mode.

 You teach people how to treat you

 Setting healthy boundaries isn’t something you are taught in school.
 In the school of life, you often will have a negative experience, such as feeling overwhelmed, which causes you to reset and revisit what you have been saying yes to.

 If you are that person who everyone asks for favours, then chances are you have built up a habit of saying yes.
 Some people will take advantage of your helpful nature, sometimes intentionally.

 If you are a person who has healthy boundaries, i.e. you will take time to think about your own needs and others before saying yes, then you are teaching others that you are not a doormat.
 People may think twice before asking you for the next favour.